 In the meantime, I wouldn’t exactly recommend this gift idea to you… some folks might take it the wrong way.
 Fortunately for me, Erik tends to see things in a more open-minded and happy rainbows/butterflies/gumdrops kind of way.
 We’ll just keep the real reason for this gift between you and me. 😉

 All jokes aside, what are you planning on giving your loved ones this season?
 Clothes, candy, books, tricycles?
 Oh, wow, a tricycle would be awesome! 🚲 Especially if you’re giving a tricycle to an adult.
 I mean, what adults are lucky enough to regularly ride a tricycle anyway?
+Imagine if said adult could ride that newly gifted tricycle and enjoy a slice of this paleo chocolate pie from Texanerin!

-I’m totally excited to hear all about what you’re gifting this year!
+Anyway, I’m totally excited to hear all about what you’re gifting this year!
 As for me, I’m whipping up a batch of these paleo chocolate almond butter fudge cups for my family.
 They’re always super excited to see what kind of new treats Erik and I make at our annual pop-up candy shop (which is another way of saying that we make All the Candy).

 Last year, we made chocolate-covered pretzels, coconut and almond haystacks, chocolate-covered gummy bears and brownies.
 I’m kind of seriously excited about how easy these are to make.
 I mean, we’ve got to keep that candy shop production moving!